 This fascinating museum chronicles the vital role played by the people of Brittany at the time of the German Occupation during the second World War.

 Nearby is the charming town of La Gacilly.
 During the summer months an outdoor photographic exhibition is held.
 Boat trips on the canal are available.
 The Yves Rocher factory, shop and Spa are situated here.
 Also a vegetarian restaurant - very unusual in France!

-Rochefort-en-Terre, about 45 minutes away, was voted “prettiest village in France” in 2015.
+Further afield is Rochefort-en-Terre, about 45 minutes away.
+It was voted “prettiest village in France” in 2015.
 With its cobbled streets, plentiful restaurants and shops, it is a must on your holiday agenda!

 A 30 minute drive from the accommodation takes you to the Domaine de Kerguéhennec.
 Here you will find an unusual sculpture park and chateau in magnificent grounds.
 There is a large lake and lots of woodland.
 Dogs are welcome!
 There is a small café in the park but opening times can be limited!
 In the chateau there are often art exhibitions.

-The walled city of Vannes is about a 50 minute drive from Josselin.
-The harbourside restaurants in Vannes are always busy in the summer months.
+The walled city of Vannes is about a 50 minute drive from Lizio.
+Here the harbourside restaurants are always busy in the summer months.
 The local seafood, oysters and mussels being particularly popular.

 The zoo at Pont Scorff is ideal for younger members of the family (about 1 hour away)

 The Prehistoric Park at Malansac, about 45 minutes away, is another great day out for the youngsters.
 There are 30 scenes of reconstruction of the dinosaur age.
 The park is based on models and information from the Natural History Museum in Paris.

 Nearby (1 hour drive) is the stunning medieval city of Rennes, capital of Brittany.
 There are numerous outdoor cafés and restaurants in the picturesque square plus shops so perfect if you want some retail therapy!